 Are Ceramic Balls Brittle?

 When we demonstrate the durability of one of our ceramic balls, we place it on a plate of steel and hit it with a sledgehammer.
 Not only does it not break, it doesn’t even scratch!
 And furthermore, it leaves a dimple in both the hammer and the plate of steel!
-This simple test usually relieves the skeptics of any durability concerns they may have had regarding ceramic hybrid bearings.
+This simple test usually relieves the skeptics of any durability concerns they may have had regarding ceramic ball bearings.
 Ceramic balls that are not HIP processed will often shatter under this impact test—even if they are made with silicon nitride.

 When you contact our bearing manufacturing company, you get to speak to bearing experts.
-They can help you choose the best products for your application and answer all of your questions about ceramic hybrid bearings.
+They can help you choose the best products for your application and answer all of your questions about ceramic ball bearings.
 They can also take your order and give you a good idea of when you can expect your bearings to arrive.